emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 author = "Elise Cutts"
-categories = ["Language Learning", "Science of Language", "Tips and Strategies", "Comprehensible Input"] date = 2022-10-19T00:00:00Z description = "Comprehensible input is anything in your target language hat you can mostly understand.
-And research shows it's the key to language acquisition." enableComments = true images = ["https://monoglotanxiety.s3.us-east-2.amazonaws.com/2022/10/comprehensible-input.jpg"] sidebar = "right" subtitle = "Comprehensible input is anything in your target language hat you can mostly understand.
-And research shows it's the key to language acquisition." summary = "Comprehensible input is anything in your target language hat you can mostly understand.
+categories = ["Language Learning", "Science of Language", "Tips and Strategies", "Comprehensible Input"] date = 2022-10-19T00:00:00Z description = "Comprehensible input is anything in your target language that you can mostly understand.
+And research shows it's the key to language acquisition." enableComments = true images = ["https://monoglotanxiety.s3.us-east-2.amazonaws.com/2022/10/comprehensible-input.jpg"] sidebar = "right" subtitle = "Comprehensible input is anything in your target language that you can mostly understand.
+And research shows it's the key to language acquisition." summary = "Comprehensible input is anything in your target language that you can mostly understand.
 And research shows it's the key to language acquisition." tags = ["comprehensible input", "language learning tips", "research", "science of language learning", "teach yourself a language"] title = "What is comprehensible input?
 Here's what language learners need to know" type = "featured"